 Not to mention, taking a nap could mean drinking less coffee, and for people who depend on caffeine a little too much, even one less cup could significantly improve their mood.
 “Too many of us are relying on caffeine in an attempt to power through insufficient sleep,” Cralle confirms.
 “However, getting some shuteye when needed makes more sense, as too much caffeine can affect sleep at night and then a vicious cycle ensues.
 Therefore, instead of taking a coffee break or even a smoking break, a nap can leave us more productive, alert and creative.”

 Beyond simply providing more energy, though, as another study points out, napping can directly improve your mood by strengthening your ability to regulate your emotions, meaning even when something bad happens, you can deal with it without getting all flustered.
-“Frustration tolerance is one facet of emotion regulation,” explains study author and University of Michigan doctoral student Jennifer Goldschmied.
+“Frustration tolerance is one facet of emotion regulation,” explains study author Jennifer Goldschmied.
 “I suspect sleeping gives us more distance [from an emotional event] — it’s not just about the passing of time.”

 It makes sense, then, why research shows that people who nap report being happier than people who stay awake throughout the day, and this applies to kids, too.
-“One recent study found that children who nap are happier, have fewer behavioral problems, greater self-control and do better academically,” says Cralle, which could certainly benefit not only the kids themselves, but any exhausted parents who are constantly dealing with their children misbehaving.
+“One recent study found that children who nap are happier, have fewer behavioral problems, greater self-control and do better academically,” says Cralle, which could certainly benefit not only the kids themselves, but their exhausted parents, too.

-So rather than pushing through the day, exhausted and depressed because your coworkers take unflattering pictures of you whenever you sneak a nap on your lunch break (hey, it happens), stay true to your napping ways and remind them that you’re feeling much, much better for it.
+So rather than pushing through the day, exhausted and depressed because your coworkers take unflattering screenshots of you whenever you sneak a nap during a boring Zoom meeting (hey, it happens), stay true to your napping ways and remind them that you’re feeling much, much better for it.
 “Feeling guilty about grabbing some shuteye can negate that feel-good feeling from your nap,” Cralle says.
 “You shouldn’t be any more apologetic for napping than you are for grabbing a cup of coffee.
 The need for sleep isn’t a weakness, a luxury or an indulgence — it’s a biological need.”